SWYZJustin/Majula/README.md

 # Usage Guide for Majula [Version 0.1]
 ![Logo](./Majula_Cover.png)

 Majula is a lightweight peer-to-peer messaging framework supporting topic-subscription, RPC, and optional HTTP/WebSocket access.
+In the future, it aims to support FRP and nginx in some way.
 This guide introduces how to quickly get started with the system after building and running the application.

 Currently it's still under development.
 A lot of ideas have not been achieved to make it a usable system, especially, the apis are not provided perfectly and the functionalities are not fully achieved.
 So currently, it could only be seen as a toy program.